 The cost of liquor liability insurance is influenced by what percentage of your sales are made from alcohol.
 The cost goes up for businesses with a higher percentage of alcohol sales.

 Insurance companies will consider your claims history to determine how risky you are to insure.
-Companies that have made past liquor liability claims will pay more for insurance than those with a clean history.
+Companies that have made past liquor liability claims will pay more for insurance than those with a clean history, while past alcohol-related claims could increase your premiums.

 Here are three steps you can take to reduce the cost of your liquor liability insurance coverage.

-Businesses can sometimes find discounts when they purchase multiple insurance policies from the same provider.
+Businesses can sometimes find discounts when they purchase multiple insurance policies from the same provider, rather than a standalone policy.
 For example, if you own a small, low-risk business, you may qualify for a business owner’s policy (BOP).

 A BOP bundles general liability insurance and commercial property insurance together at a reduced rate – and you can add liquor liability insurance as an endorsement.
 If you don’t qualify for a BOP, then you can add liquor liability as an endorsement to your commercial general liability policy.